tidymodels/tidymodels.org/packages/index.qmd

 </div>
 </div>

-Learn more about the tidymodels metapackage itself at <https://tidymodels.tidymodels.org/>.

 ## Specialized packages

 The tidymodels framework also includes many other packages designed for specialized data analysis and modeling tasks.
 They are not loaded automatically with `library(tidymodels)`, so you'll need to load each one with its own call to `library()`.
 These packages include: